PlatformLab/HomaModule/README.md

 - A collection of man pages is available in the "man" subdirectory.
 The API for Homa is quite different from TCP sockets.

-- The subdirectory "unit" contains unit tests, which you can run by typing "make" in that subdirectory.
+- The subdirectory "test" contains unit tests, which you can run by typing "make" in that subdirectory.

-- The subdirectory "tests" contains an assortment of programs that may be useful in exercising Homa.
+- The subdirectory "util" contains an assortment of utility programs that you may find useful in exercising Homa.
 Compile them by typing "make" in that subdirectory.
+Most notable is the "cperf" family of programs, which will run a variety of benchmarks on a cluster of nodes.
+The file cperf.py contains library functions for benchmarking, which are used by a variety of benchmarks with names starting with "cp_".

  - Some additional tools you might find useful:
    - Homa collects various metrics about its behavior, such as the size